JochemVanIterson/CSD-les-18-03-2019/02 Audiofile input/Readme.md

 01. Make it compile :-)
 02. Try playing a few files.
 Figure out how to parse the filename you want to be played.
+02. Play a file with a different samplerate than Jack has.
+What happens?

 # Install